gbechara/gcpdemos/devopsdemo1/README.md

 - Make sure to set your token to have no expiration date and select the following permissions when prompted in GitHub: repo and read:user.
 If your app is installed in an organization, make sure to also select the read:org permission.

 Create a new project and:
-- Clone this repo
+- Fork this repo in github then clone it locally in you dev env,
-- Change configSync/syncRepo in devopsdemo ./gke-conf/apply-spec.yaml
+- In your local dev env Change configSync/syncRepo in devopsdemo ./gke-conf/apply-spec.yaml then push this to your github repo
-- Correct github_config { app_installation_id = 12345678, you get this from https://github.com/settings/installations/
+- Change github_config_app_installation_id = 12345678, you get this from https://github.com/settings/installations/
 - Change project_id and project_number in ./variable.tf<br/>
 - Change project ids in related serviceaccounts.yaml example : cloudsql-sa@$PROJECT_ID1-413615.iam.gserviceaccount.com</br>
 - Create a secret to store github PAT in **my-github-secret**